hjorslev/awesome-stars/README.md

 - [quonic/weakshell](https://github.com/quonic/weakshell) - Just a few PS scripts that I use from time to time to help automate tasks.
 - [builtbybel/bloatbox](https://github.com/builtbybel/bloatbox) - ☑️🌠 Remove Bloatwares from Windows 10
 - [LxLeChat/ConvertToPSClass](https://github.com/LxLeChat/ConvertToPSClass) - Convert PSObject to PS Classes.
 I'm using it to create PS Classes from Json strings.
-- [12Knocksinna/Office365itpros](https://github.com/12Knocksinna/Office365itpros) - Office 365 for IT Pros PowerShell examples
+- [12Knocksinna/Office365itpros](https://github.com/12Knocksinna/Office365itpros) - PowerShell examples for articles published on https://office365itpros.com and https://practical365.com.
+See https://o365itpros.gumroad.com/l/M365PS for the Automating Microsoft 365 with PowerShell eBo
 - [mdgrs-mei/FancyClearHost](https://github.com/mdgrs-mei/FancyClearHost) - Clears your PowerShell host in a fancy way.
 - [EvotecIT/PSPGP](https://github.com/EvotecIT/PSPGP) - PSPGP is a PowerShell module that provides PGP functionality in PowerShell.
 It allows encrypting and decrypting files/folders and strings using PGP.
 - [TobiasPSP/Modules.PsoProgressButton](https://github.com/TobiasPSP/Modules.PsoProgressButton) - Easy access to taskbar button animation such as progress bar or colorization